KumoCorp/kumomta/docs/changelog/main.md

   authentication handling would stop as soon as we recognized the trusted source IP.
 Either way, the request always did and will still continue (assuming that the auth header is valid).
+* Improved the performance of the bounce classifier by exposing configurable thread pool and caching options.

 ## Fixes